degulati/cse15l-demos/README.md

 # cse15l-demos
-A repo containing skill demos for UCSD's CSE 15L (Software Tools &amp; Techniques) course.
+A repo containing skill demos for UCSD's CSE 15L (Software Tools &amp; Techniques) course with Prof. Joe Politz for WI'23 and SP'23.
+Note that the links below are privacy-enhanced, meaning that YouTube's tracker will be disabled and viewing the videos below will not affect your browsing experience on YouTube.

 # Videos
 ### Week 1